todogroup/todogroup.org/content/en/blog/ospology-the-study-of-ospos.md

 ---
-Title: "OSPOlogy, the Study of OSPOs open to anyone"
+Title: "OSPOlogy, the Study of OSPOs open to everyone"
 author: todogroup
 date: 2021-08-01
 ---